hopsoft/auth_token/README.md

   protected

-  def verify_auth_token
+  def verify_key_store
-    # note: consumers should pass the token in the "Authorization" HTTP header
+    # note: consumers should pass the api-key in the "Authorization" HTTP header
     authenticate_or_request_with_http_token do |token, options|
-      # use the @auth_token with your favorite authorization library
+      # use the @api_key with your favorite authorization library
       # cancan for example
-      @auth_token = AuthToken.find(token)
+      @api_key = KeyStore.find(token)
     end
   end